 Legal Questions After A Head-On Collision

 Head-on collisions are among the most dangerous types of accidents on Washington state roads.
 They are especially prevalent on undivided highways, where the combination of high speed limits and lack of barriers between lanes flowing in opposite directions can be a fatal combination.
-At a high enough speed, even a split-second lapse in judgement can cause a deadly crash.
+At a high enough speed, even a split-second lapse in judgment can cause a deadly crash.

-Sometimes, an accident at high speed can be caused by something as simple as a moment’s lapse in judgement.
+Sometimes, an accident at high speed can be caused by something as simple as a moment’s lapse in judgment.
 Often, however, it’s caused by a driver who was incapacitated or made a poor choice on the road.
 Many head-on collisions are caused by drivers who are distracted by their cell phones, tablets, GPS devices, pets, children, or other things inside their vehicle that they prioritized above keeping their eyes on the road.
-Drunk and drugged drivers may also be responsible for a head-on collision because their judgement or reaction time was impaired.
+Drunk and drugged drivers may also be responsible for a head-on collision because their judgment or reaction time was impaired.
 Sometimes, especially in cases involving elderly drivers, a medical emergency might have caused the driver to lose control of their vehicle and drift out of their lane.

 Looking For A Lawyer After A Head-On Crash?

 At Davis Law Group, we’ve spoken with many victims of head-on collisions on Washington state highways.
 Because the injuries involved in these auto accidents are often severe, victims often choose to have an personal injury attorney help them with the insurance claim process.

 If you’re looking for an experienced personal injury attorney with a track record of excellent results, you can contact our legal team any time by calling (206) 727-4000, filling out the form on the side of this page, or visiting our contact page.